hexparrot/mineos-tklpatch/README.md

 Turnkey Linux patch for easily extending Applicances

-Follow the foloowing instructions as root on a turnkey-based distribution, preferably.
+Follow these instructions as root on a turnkey-based distribution, preferably.
 To create your own ISO:

     apt-get update
     apt-get install tklpatch git